-(pre-requisite 517; 518; 522; 524; 200 practicum hours)
+(Pre-requisite 517; 518; 522; 524; 200 practicum hours/1-day onsite residency)

 This practicum is a clinical field experience designed to provide opportunity for students to synthesize, apply, and validate advanced skills in assessment, diagnosis, and management of care for the adult and geriatric population with stable, chronic, and acute illness in the primary care setting.
 Students in the clinical setting will function under the guidance and in collaboration with their clinical preceptor.
 This course may require a one day on-campus competency.